 Leaching catch basins are typically set in an excavation lined with a geotextile liner to prevent fine soil particles from migrating into the void spaces of the stone.
 The basin is placed on a pad of free-draining crushed stone, with the excavation around the basin back-filled with similar material.
 The base and barrel of the basin are perforated so that water entering the basin can enter the surrounding stone fill and infiltrate into the ground.

-Use stone material with a void ratio of 0.39 or less.
-Make the depth to groundwater at least 2 feet below the bottom of the leaching catch basin.
+Use stone material with a void ratio of 0.35 or less.
+Make the depth to seasonal high groundwater at least 2 feet below the bottom of the leaching catch basin.
 When designing structural components, design for dead and live loads as appropriate.
 Include provisions for overflows such as redundant devices and paved chutes.

 The basin inlet cover is an important component.
-The openings must be no larger than 1 inch square to prevent coarse debris larger than 1 inch from entering the basin.
+For the first chamber, the Deep Sump Catch Basin, the orifice openings in the inlet grate must be no larger than 2.5-inch square to prevent coarse debris larger than 2.5 inches from entering the basin.
+The maximum flow through the inlet grate or into the leaching catch sump shall not exceed 3 cubic feet per second.
+Smaller openings in the inlet grate are preferred to minimize the potential for debris to clog the infiltrating surfaces.
 The inlet grate must fit tightly into the underlying steel frame to prevent it from being dislodged by traffic.
 Do not weld the inlet grate to the underlying frame.
+The second chamber, the leaching barrel, must have a tight fitting manhole cover, to prevent inflow from the street level or at grade level.

 The riser section shall be mortared, grouted, gasketed, or otherwise sealed, to prevent exfiltration through the joint.
 Leaching catch basins shall contain no weep holes.
 Do not perforate the barrel section.